0b01001001/spectree/README.md

    * `tags` *(no tags on endpoint)*
    * `security` *(`None` - endpoint is not secured)*
    * `deprecated` *(`False` - endpoint is not marked as deprecated)*
-4. access these data from the function annotations (see the examples below).
-Of course, you can still access them from the original place where the framework offered.
+4. Access the validated data through the function arguments (see the examples below).
+You can also access the original data through the web framework.
-5. register to the web application `spec.register(app)`
+5. Register Spectree with the web application by calling `spec.register(app)`.
-6. check the document at URL location `/apidoc/redoc` or `/apidoc/swagger` or `/apidoc/scalar`
+6. Open the generated document at `/apidoc/redoc`, `/apidoc/swagger`, or `/apidoc/scalar`.

-If the request doesn't pass the validation, it will return a 422 with a JSON error message(ctx, loc, msg, type).
+If a request fails validation, Spectree returns a 422 response containing error details produced by the configured model adapter.

 ### Adapter models and Python dataclasses